Aandree5/picard-web/README.md

 - **ReplayGain 2.0** - scans audio files to calculate ReplayGain values
 - **Lyrics (LRCLib)** - fetches synchronized lyrics from LRCLib

-> These plugins are installed but **not activated by default**, they must be enabled in Picard's settings.
+> These plugins come pre-installed and are enabled with their default configurations.

 ## 🏷️ Versioning & Tags